andersengenolsen/SpringCRM/README.md

 # SpringCRM

-Live version of the application (not optimized for mobile):

 Application built with Spring MVC.

 Simple CRM application.
 User must authenticate (Spring Security), before adding / deleting customers.
 Customers are saved to a MySQL database.